 For example (numbers cited below are for illustrative purposes only):

-A strong application helps us understand your plan to get from point A to point B based on the baseline data and the desired outcome, and how the foundation’s support can help.
+A strong application helps us understand your plan to get from point A to B based on the baseline data and the desired outcome, and how the foundation’s support can help.

-After you submit your grant request online, you will be directed to a confirmation web page with details on the timeline for review.
+After you submit your funding request online, you will be directed to a confirmation web page with details on the timeline for review.
 After our team reviews your request in detail, we will email you about the status of your submission.